Sanika1605/Nike-Clone-Website/README.md

+## Nike Clone Website

+Welcome to the Nike Clone Website project!

+You can view the live website(http://mynikeclonewebsite.netlify.app).

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.